Hamza417/Flaner/README.md

 <br>

 ## What's this?
-Meaning to stroll aimlessly and still enjoy the moment 👅, this app aims the same purpose.
-Although designed as a mere switch for my apps it turned out to be too good to be used as a switch only hence this app.
-It is cute, it's free and it does not contain any unnecessary dependencies.
+This is a switch demo app created as showcase app to test the usability and UX of the idea.

+Currently this switch is being used as a primary toggle element in the apps [Positional](https://github.com/Hamza417/Positional) and [Inure](https://github.com/Hamza417/Inure).

 <br>
 <br>